PhD in Economics

 Please feel free to contact us for further information.

 Profs.
-Pascal St-Amour (Dir.
-2016-17), Dominic Rohner, and Kenza Benhima, The Doctoral Committee for Economics (CPhD), Faculty of Business and Economics (HEC), University of Lausanne
+Dominic Rohner (Dir.
+2016-17), Kenza Benhima, and Adrian Bruhin, The Doctoral Committee for Economics (CPhD), Faculty of Business and Economics (HEC), University of Lausanne